DHTMLGoodies/ludoDB/README.md

 This is an overview of the most important PHP classes in ludoDB:

 * LudoDBObject: Abstract base class for LudoDBModel and LudoDBCollection
-* LudoDBModel: Representation of a database table, example: "Game"
+* LudoDBModel: Abstract class you extend to represent a database table, example: "Game"
-* LudoDBCollection: Collection of rows from database tables, example: "Moves"
+* LudoDBCollection: Abstract class used to present collection of data rows from the database, example: "Moves". ps!
+You can specify nested classes in your LudoDBModel config.
 * LudoDBRequestHandler: Class handling POST/GET requests and returning data in JSON format.